tkuriyama/tkuriyama.github.io/general/_posts/2021-08-26-taxonomies-are-hard.md

 It's still far from perfect, though.
 For example, 33 of the 184 items in the dataset have color `Other`, some of which are really a mix of `Clear` and `Other` (like clear fluorocarbon with a colored tinge).
 Those are accepted because they are relatively few in number, but a greater number would merit further reworking of the data type.

-Perhaps there are useful evaluation criteria, but no hard rules.
+Perhaps there are useful evaluation criteria, but no sacred rules.

 ## Designing a Taxonomy

-Given the amount of detail in reality, all models are imperfect, but some are useful.
+Given the amount of detail in reality, all models are imperfect, but some are more useful than others.

 There are some table stakes for good design:

 - thoughtful, detailed, data-based consideration of the entire problem space (as much as practical)
 - evaluation based on (non-overlapping) completeness, usefuless, and practicality

-Additionally, it is helpful to have one more of the following:
+Additionally, I've found it's helpful to have one more of the following:

 - (appropriate degree of) user input on design choices
 - user testing ("is it useful? does it make sense?")